kiptoobarchok/Python/README.md

+# Python

-# This repo contains my progress in 100 daylearning python.
+This repo contains my progress in 100 days learning python.